 Scott currently serves as president of American Engineering, a regional civil engineering and survey firm, headquartered in Charlotte.
 The firm performs state and municipal infrastructure projects and private sector civil engineering design projects for clients throughout the Southeast.
 As a business owner, Scott understands the regulatory and financial challenges facing job creators and brings that experience to his role as a legislator.

 Scott has grown his company from a two-person start-up to a 50-person, multi-million dollar operation, in just five years.
 The firm has been recognized by the Charlotte Business Journal as a “Fast 50″ company – one of the 50 fastest growing companies in the Charlotte Region, the past two years (#5 in 2016 and #15 in 2017).

 Prior to joining American Engineering, Scott served in a national role for a global, publicly traded firm, managing a $40 million operation and responsible for more than 400 employees.

 He has a bachelor’s degree in Civil and Environmental Engineering from Clarkson University and a Master’s in Business Administration from Marymount University.
 Scott is a licensed professional engineer in North Carolina, Maryland, Tennessee, Georgia, Louisiana and Virginia.
 He is also a LEED Accredited Professional by the US Green Building Council.

-Scott has two daughters – his youngest is at Ardrey Kell High School, and his oldest recently graduated from AK and is now at the University of North Carolina – Chapel Hill.
+Scott has two daughters – his youngest is a senior at Ardrey Kell High School, and his oldest recently graduated from AK and is now at the University of North Carolina – Chapel Hill.

 Scott has been very active in the local community.
 He is chairman emeritus and founder of the North Carolina Heroes Fund, a non-profit which raises money for military families who are suffering financial hardships.
 This organization serves a critical role within the military community for veterans attempting to transition to civilian life.
 Stone served as chairman of the organization for seven years and is still active today.